 This course can be taken as stand-alone, or as part of the Diploma in Human Rights and Forced Displacement.

-This certificate course introduces learners to the international and regional systems for protection of refugees.
+This certificate course engages in an in-depth study and analysis of the contemporary international and regional systems for protection of refugees.
 Issues concerning international protection of refugees have undergone a sea change from the 1950s when the international instruments for protection of this vulnerable group of persons was first adopted.
-The contemporary world order poses serious challenges to their protection, beginning with identifying refugees within mixed migratory flows, inadequate national policies by states to protect them, their incompatibilities with international law, the challenges to durable solutions, the role of international organisations like the United Nations High Commissioner for Refugees (UNHCR), issues of xenophobia and security in host countries amongst various other issues.
+The contemporary world order poses serious challenges to their protection, beginning with identifying refugees within mixed migratory flows, inadequate national policies by states to protect them, their incompatibilities with international law, the challenges to durable solutions, the role of international organisations and bodies like the United Nations High Commissioner for Refugees (UNHCR), issues of xenophobia and security in host countries amongst various other issues.

 This e-learning course is designed to provide a comprehensive picture to participants on what the international system for the protection of refugees is from the international and regional perspective, what are their needs and available legal protections, which are the relevant actors involved in their protection and what are the challenges facing today’s refugees and host countries.
 The course also analyses the regional systems protection with the help of selected case studies.
+It further explores the emergence of the new Global Compact for Refugees, its challenges and prospects.
 The course is based on a dynamic pedagogy including reading materials, video clips, case studies, and interactive webinars with the instructor as well as officials of UNHCR.

 - Week 1: Contemporary international framework for refugee protection

 - Week 2: Refugee Status Determination and the role of UNHCR